-The members of our nominating and corporate governance committee are committee.
+The members of our nominating and corporate governance committee are , and . serves as the chairperson of the committee.
 Our board of directors has determined that , and are independent under the applicable NASDAQ rules and regulations.

 Compensation committee interlocks and insider participation